WI-KIWI/TensorFlowOnSpark/README.md

 ## Modification for the original TensorFlowOnSpark repo

-As you noticed, I slightly hacked the original TensorFlowOnSpark code and generate two new directories [tensorflowonspark_gpu10p](https://github.com/WI-KIWI/TensorFlowOnSpark/tree/master/tensorflowonspark_gpu10p) and [tensorflowonspark_gpu20p](https://github.com/WI-KIWI/TensorFlowOnSpark/tree/master/tensorflowonspark_gpu20p).
+As you may notice, I slightly hacked the original TensorFlowOnSpark code and generate two new directories [tensorflowonspark_gpu10p](https://github.com/WI-KIWI/TensorFlowOnSpark/tree/master/tensorflowonspark_gpu10p) and [tensorflowonspark_gpu20p](https://github.com/WI-KIWI/TensorFlowOnSpark/tree/master/tensorflowonspark_gpu20p).
 This makes the sharing of only one physical GPU possible in a Hadoop cluster, otherwise GPU memory will be occupied by one excuetor.
 Here, 10p means 10% and 20p means 20%, which infers each container only reserves 10% or 20% GPU memory.